Dharmajan Bolgatty: Career

 He appeared in several TV shows and received his breakthrough through the success of the TV comedy show Bluff Master on Asianet Plus, hosted along with his friend Ramesh Pisharody.
 Later they became a popular comedy duo.
 Both of them together have wrote script for the comedy show Cinemala.
 The duo is also known for the Malayalam TV show Badai Bungalow.
 He started his Malayalam cinema career with the film Paappi Appacha (2010).
 He played the role of Dileep's driver sidekick.
 He is mainly seen in comedy roles.

 After his full length role in Paappi Appacha, his roles in Kattappanayile Rithwik Roshan, Aadu and Aadu 2 established him as a comedy actor in the Malayalam film industry.
 He is also announced to become a playback singer.
 He is also a businessman and has established fish stores himself.
 He is also a film producer and produced a film named Nithyaharitha Nayakan in 2018.

 Politics

 Dharmajan is a member of Indian National Congress.
 He was active in student politics and was a member of Kerala Students Union, the student wing of Congress.
 He ended his active presence in politics when he became busy in the field of art.
 He entered active politics again in 2021, ahead of the assembly elections in Kerala.
 In the 2021 assembly election, he represented the United Democratic Front in Balusseri constituency.
 He failed to the LDF candidate, Sachin Dev for 20000 plus votes.

-Personal life
+Early and personal life

 He was born to Kumaran and Madhavi in the city of Kochi, Kerala.
 He completed his primary education at Mulavukad High School and later joined St. Albert's College.
 He is married to Anuja and has two daughters, Veda and Vyga.